ava-labs/avalanche-docs-deprecated/docs/v1.0/en/references/command-line-interface.md

 `--dynamic-update-duration` (duration):

 The time between poll events for `--dynamic-public-ip` or NAT traversal.
-The recommended min is 1 minute, the default is 5 minutes.
+The recommended minimum is 1 minute, the default is 5 minutes.

 `--plugin-dir` (string, file path):